-The United States Military Service asked for Dixon's help during World War II and the young man spent the next three years (1943-1945) with the Navy in the Pacific Theater of War.
+The United States Military asked for Dixon's help during World War II and the young man spent the next three years (1943-1945) with the Navy in the Pacific theater of war.
 Sonny arrived back safe and sound in time for the 1946 season and went 19-11 for the hometown Charlotte club with a 2.62 ERA.

-Dixon would spend the next six years in the minors (1947-1952).
-He had a good season in 1952, going 19-14 with a 3.19 ERA for the Chattanooga Lookouts, prompting the Senators to give the 28 year old a look see in 1953.
+Dixon spent the next six years in the minors (1947-1952).
+He had a good season in 1952, going 19-14 with a 3.19 ERA for the Chattanooga Lookouts, prompting the Senators to give the 28-year-old a look in 1953.
 Sonny went 5-8 in 43 games and had a 3.75 ERA, but was traded to the Chicago White Sox for Gus Keriazakos on June 11, 1954.
-On the very same date, the Sox traded Dixon along with Al Sima, Bill Wilson and $20,000 to the Philadelphia Athletics for Ed McGhee and Morrie Martin.
+On the very same day, the Sox traded Dixon along with Al Sima, Bill Wilson and $20,000 to the Philadelphia Athletics for Ed McGhee and Morrie Martin.

-Sonny finished out the 1954 season with the Athletics, winning 5 and losing 7 with a 4.86 ERA after his 1-2 season start with the Senators.
-The 1954 season saw Dixon lead the American League in appearances with 54.
-He would start the 1955 year with the now-Kansas City Athletics and get into two games with no decisions.
+Sonny finished out the 1954 season with the Athletics, winning 5 and losing 7 with a 4.86 ERA after his 1-2 start to the season with the Senators.
+Dixon led the American League in appearances with 54.
+He started 1955 with the now-Kansas City Athletics and got into two games with no decisions.
 On May 11th, he was traded to the New York Yankees, with cash, for Johnny Sain and Enos Slaughter.
-He would finish out the 1955 season with the AAA Denver Bears going 3-3 with a 4.19 ERA.
+He finished out the season with the AAA Denver Bears going 3-3 with a 4.19 ERA.

-He was with the Yankees a short time in 1956, going 0-1 in 3 appearances with a 2.08 ERA and this would be his last trip to the mound in the major leagues.
+He was with the Yankees a short time in 1956, going 0-1 in 3 appearances with a 2.08 ERA.
+This would be his last trip to the mound in the major leagues.
 In the four years he was in the majors he ended up going 11-18 while appearing in 102 games and ended with a 4.17 career ERA.